AMC Matador: 1971

-From late 1971, the AMI-built Matador was available in sedan and wagon body styles.
-(AMI had assembled the 1970 Rebel again in 1971, thereby causing the Matador's release to be a year late.)
-The sedan sold for AU$ 6,395 and the wagon sold for AU$ 7,395.
+Australian Motor Industries continued to assemble the 1970 AMC Rebel into late 1971.
+In the latter part of the year, AMI began assembly of the 1971 Matador.
+The AMI-built Matador was available in sedan and wagon body styles, with AMC's 360 cu in (5.9 L) engine, and Borg-Warner automatic transmission.
+The dual exhaust and "Twin-Grip" differential options from the U.S "Go package" were standard on the Australian models.
+The sedan's list price was AU$6,395, and the wagon was AU$7,395.

 As with the previous Australian-assembled Rebel models, the AMI-assembled Matador continued to use the dash of the U.S. 1967 Rambler Ambassador first used in the right-hand drive Ambassadors produced for the United States Postal Service in 1967, including the three-lever Weather Eye heater unit and analog clock to the left of the instrument fascia.
-The black, round instrument dials of the U.S 1970 Ambassador were also reused.
-A black metal plate with a picture of a bull and a bullfighter covered the cavity to the right side of the fascia where otherwise the radio went on U.S models.
-An AM radio unit was instead fitted into the center of the dash, above the ashtray.
+The black, round instrument dials of the U.S. 1970 Ambassador were also reused.
+A black metal plate with an image of a bull and a bullfighter covered the cavity to the right side of the fascia where the radio was mounted on U.S. models.
+Instead, an AM radio unit was fitted into the center of the dash, above the ashtray.

-Locally-sourced air conditioning included an under-dash evaporator unit.

-Seating for the 1971 model consisted of a locally-made full bench seat, in vinyl, with a fold-down center armrest for both front and rear seats and headrests for the front.
+Locally sourced air conditioning included an under-dash evaporator unit.
+The seats for the 1971 model consisted of a locally made full bench seat in vinyl, with a fold-down center armrest for both front and rear seats and headrests for the front.